GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 As we noted above, interactions that have a "down" and "up" component need to be considered separately in order to avoid attributing the time the user spent holding their finger down.

-For these types of interactions, we’d like the latency to involve the durations of all events associated with them.
+For these types of interactions, we'd like the latency to involve the durations of all events associated with them.
 Since event durations for each "down" and "up" part of the interaction can overlap, the simplest definition of interaction latency that achieves this is the maximum duration of any event associated with it.
 Referring back to the keyboard diagram from earlier, this would be